Path To The College Football Playoff: Oklahoma Sooners

 There’s controversy, though, and the pressure to keep up the domination after leading the nation in passing efficiency and finishing second in total offense.
 What’s Oklahoma’s path to the College Football Playoff?

-Step One: Get Through The Offseason Without More Problems
+Step One: Get Through The Offseason Without Any More Drama

-From star quarterback Baker Mayfield’s arrest on charges of public intoxication and resisting arrest, to the loss of Heisman finalist receiver Dede Westbrook, to the departure of running backs Samaje Perine and Joe Mixon, there’s plenty of issues with the skill side of the high-powered offense.
+From star quarterback Baker Mayfield’s arrest on charges of public intoxication and resisting arrest, to the loss of Heisman finalist receiver Dede Westbrook, to the departure of running backs Samaje Perine and Joe Mixon, to, oh yeah, the legendary head coach deciding to up and quit, Oklahoma has issues that would crush just about anyone else.

 But the defense should be even better with seven starters back – even if the run D needs help up the middle – and the kicking game should be terrific.
 The expectations will be at a Big 12 Title or Bust level, and more.
 The Sooners are supposed to get to the CFP, but there can’t be injuries, arrests, or any surprises.